fbpx

 IPv6

-- Running out of IPv4 addresses – the world is running out of address space on the older protocol and we need to switch to something larger.
+• Running out of IPv4 addresses – the world is running out of address space on the older protocol and we need to switch to something larger.

-- Remove multiple layers of Network Address Translation (NAT).
+• Remove multiple layers of Network Address Translation (NAT).
 Currently, the way we get around the shortage of IPv4 addresses is by using NAT to hide private addresses behind a public address and have a device translate between the two.
 This has limitations that can cause problems with some games, Virtual Private Networks (VPNs) and some business applications, especially voice.
 IPv6 does not have NAT as we have enough address space for every single device to have its own IPv6 address.

 Leaptel has been trialling IPv6 access since early 2022.
 Our network is built as a dual-stack environment (so both IPv4 and IPv6 together) and customers have been able to enable IPv6 via the members portal via an opt-in process.
 Each customer who enables the service is:

-- Allocated a Global Unicast Address for their router connected to the internet
+• Allocated a Global Unicast address for their router connected to the internet.

-- Allocate a /56 delegation for their router to use to allocate addresses to their entire household.
-That is 4,722,366,482,869,645,213,696 addresses per customer.
+• Allocated a /48 delegation for their router to use to allocate addresses to their entire household.
+That is enough for 65,536 LAN segments per household (most will only use 1) with each LAN segment capable of having 18 quintillion devices.

 We support IPv6 on:

-- nbn® Customers connecting via PPPoE or IPoE.
+• nbn® customers connecting via PPPoE or IPoE.

-- Opticomm customers connecting via PPPoE or via IPoE (in areas in which Opticomm’s infrastructure supports it).
+• Opticomm customers connecting via PPPoE or via IPoE (in areas in which Opticomm’s infrastructure supports it).

-- Lynham Networks (Lightning) areas via PPPoE.
+• Lynham Networks (Lightning) areas via PPPoE.

-- A global unicast IP address for the router’s network port to us.
+• A Global Unicast IP address for the router’s network port to us.

-- A /56 prefix delegation for your router to make IPv6 work within your home network.
+• A /48 prefix delegation for your router to make IPv6 work within your home network.

-What then happens is your router will take the /56 delegation and in a normal home situation it will then allocate one /64 subnet from that delegation to your local network and begin making that address space available to your devices.
+What then happens is your router will take the /48 delegation and in a normal home situation it will then allocate one /64 subnet from that delegation to your local network and begin making that address space available to your devices.

 No. The default configuration of most IPv6-capable residential routers will have a firewall protecting your devices from the public internet.
 In addition to this most devices also have their own firewall to provide another level of protection.